 You are here

 eHRAF Archaeology is organized by regions and archaeological traditions.
 Each tradition consists of a general summary and documents including books, journal articles, dissertations, and manuscripts.
-In total, we have completed eight sequences, including the Egyptian, Highland Andean, Coastal Andean, Maya, Highland Mesoamerican, Mississippian, Mesopotamian, and the U.S. Southwest sequences.
-The Indus Valley sequence is currently undergoing completion.
+In total, we have completed nine sequences, including the Egyptian, Highland Andean, Coastal Andean, Maya, Highland Mesoamerican, Mississippian, Mesopotamian, the U.S. Southwest, and Indus Valley sequences.
+The Yellow River sequence is currently being processed.
+Learn more about the traditions covered in the database.

 The archaeological database provides researchers and students access to archaeological materials for comparative studies within and across regions.
-Traditions are selected by random sampling from the Outline of Archaeological Traditions compiled with the help of a distinguished Board of Advisors.
-To encourage historical and evolutionary analysis, the traditions prior to, and following, each tradition will be included in subsequent installments.
+Traditions are selected in two ways: 1) by random sampling from the Outline of Archaeological Traditions compiled by Peter Peregrine with the help of a distinguished Board of Advisors; and 2) to encourage historical and evolutionary analysis, we are including complete tradition sequences from the OAT.
+It is HRAF’s intention to include all the traditions; we currently have about 40 percent of the traditions included.

 This license is made available through a national site license negotiated on behalf of Consortia Canada by the Council of Prairie and Pacific University Libraries (COPPUL).